 5 Essential mudras and when to use them

 Yoga Mudra: The word mudra is derived from a Sanskrit word translated as a seal, finger posture, and gesture.
 Mudra in yoga is the most powerful tool for increasing self-care and awareness.
 When hand gestures are used with attention, the ability to flow the energy in the body increases.
 In yoga, we intend to go inward, and when yoga mudras are used during meditation, they channel your body’s energy flows.
 Our inner self is our actual blissful state, and yoga helps us to reach that internal state.
-How we place our thumb and finger guides us where we want to direct our energy in the body.
+The way we place our thumb and finger guides us where we want to direct our energy in the body.

 Here are the five essential Yoga mudra and when to use them: